RediSearch/ftsb/README.md

 ### Current use cases

 Currently, FTSB supports three use cases:
-- **nyc_taxis** [[details kere](docs/nyc_taxis-benchmark/description.md)].
-This benchmark focus himself on write performance, making usage of TLC Trip Record Data that contains the rides that have been performed in yellow taxis in New York in 2015.
-On total, the benchmark loads >12M documents
+- **nyc_taxis** [[details here](docs/nyc_taxis-benchmark/description.md)].
+This benchmark focusses on write performance, making usage of TLC Trip Record Data that contains the rides that have been performed in yellow cab taxis in New York in 2015.
+The benchmark loads over 12M documents.

-- **enwiki-abstract** [[details kere](docs/enwiki-abstract-benchmark/description.md)], from English-language [Wikipedia:Database](https://en.wikipedia.org/wiki/Wikipedia:Database_download) page abstracts.
-This use case generates
-3 TEXT fields per document, and focus himself on full text queries performance.
+- **enwiki-abstract** [[details here](docs/enwiki-abstract-benchmark/description.md)], from English-language [Wikipedia:Database](https://en.wikipedia.org/wiki/Wikipedia:Database_download) page abstracts.
+This use case generates 3 `TEXT` fields per document, and focusses on full text queries performance.

-- **ecommerce-inventory** [[details kere](docs/ecommerce-inventory-benchmark/description.md)], from a base dataset of [10K fashion products on Amazon.com](https://data.world/promptcloud/fashion-products-on-amazon-com/workspace/file?filename=amazon_co-ecommerce_sample.csv) which are then multiplexed by categories, sellers, and countries to produce larger datasets > 1M docs.
+- **ecommerce-inventory** [[details here](docs/ecommerce-inventory-benchmark/description.md)], from a base dataset of [10K fashion products on Amazon.com](https://data.world/promptcloud/fashion-products-on-amazon-com/workspace/file?filename=amazon_co-ecommerce_sample.csv) which are then multiplexed by categories, sellers, and countries to produce larger datasets (> 1M documents).
 This benchmark focuses on updates and aggregate performance, splitting into Reads (FT.AGGREGATE), Cursor Reads (FT.CURSOR), and Updates (FT.ADD) the performance numbers.
-The use case generates an index with 10 TAG fields (3 sortable and 1 non indexed), and 16 NUMERIC sortable non indexed fields per document.
+The use case generates an index with 10 `TAG` fields (3 sortable and 1 non indexed), and 16 `NUMERIC` sortable non indexed fields per document.
-The aggregate queries are designed to be extremely costly both on computation and network TX, given that on each query we're aggregating and filtering over a large portion of the dataset while additionally loading 21 fields.
+The aggregate queries are designed to be extremely costly both on computation and network TX, given that each query aggregates and filters a large portion of the dataset while additionally loading 21 fields.
 Both the update and read rates can be adjusted.